TeamHypersomnia/Hypersomnia/docs/pages/docs/setups/editor_setup.md

 - **Caution:** Every time you save to a ``Project`` folder, the ``Project/autosave`` folder is considered unnecessary **and is deleted** (if it exists).
 If we'd allow the autosave folder - now completely unrelated - to still exist, then if the application would crash several seconds from now,
-the editor would later load that unrelated file instead of your save.
+the editor would later load that folder instead of your manually saved files.
 	- Thus you are completely safe if you do not manually tinker around ther files from ``Project/autosave``.
 This is an autosave folder, meant for use only by the editor.

 ## Modes